hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/4_clean_up.md

 1. You may wish to retain the processed CSV files for future use.
 Remember Azure data egress charges apply each time they are pulled.
 If you wish to retain the files move the azurecidprocessed folder to another S3 bucket.
 ![Images/cidazure-cleanup-cfn-s3move](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-cleanup-cfn-s3move.png?width=1000px)

-2. When you're ready, run `terraform destroy` review your plan and confirm the action.
+2. When you're ready, run `terraform destroy` review the plan and confirm the action.

 Nice work, all resources have been deleted.
 Please visit us again sometime soon :)
 {{% /expand%}}